YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda00/README.md

 netapp/trident:20.10.0:                 STARTED true    STATE:map[running:map[startedAt:2020-11-12T12:46:44Z]]
 ```

-## F. How to easily what backends can be used by a storage class
+## F. How to easily see what backends can be used by a storage class

 I am using as an example a Storage Class called _sc-topology_, and would like to find with one single command what Trident Backends will be used.
 This requires the unix command _jq_ to be installed which is a JSON parser. (command to install it: _yum install -y jq_).